On the Siddha Yoga path, meditation is one of the essential practices.

 Mantras carry blessings.
 They calm the mind.
 They bring tranquility to the senses.
 Mantras support practitioners in attaining their goals.

-The Surya Namaskar mantras represent different names of Surya Devata, the Sun God.
-When each mantra is silently repeated with the performance of its corresponding posture during Surya Namaskar, the practitioner experiences the attributes of Surya Devata.
+The Surya Namaskar mantras represent different names of Surya Devata.
+When each mantra is silently repeated with the performance of its corresponding posture during Surya Namaskar, the practitioner experiences the attributes of the god of the sun.

 Practitioners of Surya Namaskar combine the postures, breathing, and repetition of the mantras to establish a vinyasa, or flow, which creates a beneficial synergy of the mind, body, breath, and heart.